BrelsfordAlex/arenthia/src/site/notes/About the World/The Calander.md

 | <br>25    | <br>26  | <br>27                 | 🌖<br>28 | <br>29               | :luc_circle:<br>30 |
 ##### Festivals during Hearthhold
 ---
-:obs_star: - The Festival of Spring
+✰- The Festival of Spring
 :luc_square: - Festival of the Newmoon
 :luc_triangle: - Festival of the Full Moon
 :luc_circle: - Festival of the Fire Goddess